ib-bsb-br/ib-bsb-br.github.io/_posts/2025-06-19-prioritylist.md

 #
 # Checks if a given command-line tool is installed.
 If not, it attempts to
-# install it using apt.
+# install it using apt-get.
 #
 # @param $1: The name of the command to check (e.g., "jq").
 # @param $2: (Optional) The name of the package to install if different.